geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Ignaciosica** [[00:33:11](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=1991)]
 So the PR is only blocked now by the
-The bug in CI, I couldn't connect yet to the new machine to test if the...
+The bug in CI, I couldn't connect yet to the new machine to test if the..
 You mean the new Mac?
 Yeah.
 I mean, I could connect, but it keeps logging me out every five seconds, so I couldn't even install testing dependencies.
 It's logging you out?
 No, it's disconnecting.
-The connection is...
+The connection is..
 You're tunneling through a gateway machine.
 Yeah, I went through green 14 and red 10, and I have the same problems in both of them.

 ##### **Geohot** [[00:34:00](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2040)]